-Note: This schedule is subject to change; the most up-to-date listing of the required assignments will be found on each module's overview page.
+Note: This schedule is subject to change; the most up-to-date listing of the required assignments will be found on the Canvas site.

 ^{} All due dates are 11:59:00 p.m.
 US Eastern time on the date indicated